-Ischaemic strokes occur when the blood supply to an area of the brain is reduced, resulting in tissue hypoperfusion.
+Ischaemicstrokes occur when the bloodsupply to an area of brain tissue is reduced, resulting in tissuehypoperfusion.

-There are several mechanisms which can result in an ischaemic stroke including:
+There are several potential mechanisms which can result in an ischaemicstroke including:

-Embolism: An embolus from somewhere else in the body (e.g. the heart) causes obstruction of a cerebral vessel, resulting in hypoperfusion to the area of brain the vessel supplies.
+Embolism: an embolus originating somewhere else in the body (e.g. the heart) causes obstruction of a cerebral vessel, resulting in hypoperfusion to the area of the brain the vessel supplies.

-Systemic hypoperfusion: Reduced blood supply to the entire brain secondary to systemic hypotension (e.g. cardiac arrest).
+Systemic hypoperfusion: blood supply to the entire brain is reduced secondary to systemic hypotension (e.g. cardiac arrest).

-Cerebral venous sinus thrombosis: Blood clots form in the veins that drain the brain, resulting in venous congestion and hypoxia which damages brain tissue.
+Cerebral venous sinus thrombosis: blood clots form in the veins that drain the brain, resulting in venous congestion and tissue hypoxia.

-Haemorrhagic strokes occur when there is a rupture of a blood vessel or abnormal vascular structure within the brain.
+Haemorrhagic strokes occur secondary to rupture of a blood vessel or abnormal vascular structure within the brain.

 Intracerebral haemorrhage involves bleeding within the brain secondary to a ruptured blood vessel.
 Intracerebral haemorrhages can be intraparenchymal (within the brain tissue) and/or intraventricular (within the ventricles).

 Subarachnoid haemorrhage is a type of stroke caused by bleeding outside of the brain tissue, between the pia mater and arachnoid mater.

 The anterior, middle and posteriorcerebralarteries each supply a specific territory of the brain: